Rabnail-SOL/Rabnail-SOL/README.md

 ### 🚀 **Recent Projects**

--**`New Pump.fun with pumpfun based smart contract and new UI/UX`**
+- **`New Pump.fun with pumpfun based smart contract and new UI/UX`**

   Pumpun smart contract made with new requirement and with more abundant options

+- **`Tax token (token 2022) Pump.fun with new smart contract with Raydium CPMM migration`**

+  Reward users with tax gathered from token 2022 standard's tax and distribute it to token holders and migrate to Raydium CPMM.

 - **`Raydium and Pumpfun Sniper (especially grpc sniper)`**